namshi/namshi.github.com/source/team/index.markdown

 <h2 class="department">Alumni: rockers who have been with us!</h2>

-We'd also like to list here the rockstart who have been with us over the past months or years, and have given a core contribution to our technical stack.
+We'd also like to list here the rockstars who have been with us over the past months or years, and have given a core contribution to our technical stack.